nasa/pvslib/DEVEL-GUIDE.md

 `MyLibrary` and double check that all formulas are reported as proven.

-Please contact [us](https://shemesh.larc.nasa.gov/people/cam) before sending us any contribution.
+Please contact [us](https://shemesh.larc.nasa.gov/people/cam) before sending any contribution.
 Unexpected contributions will be considered SPAM and immediately deleted.